 - A faculty member of the school, college or department of journalism for whom you will take a journalism course

 - JEA mentor, current or former

 It is the intent to select a journalism teacher/publication adviser who plans to take course work that is definitely beyond the introductory level.
-Descriptions of courses or workshops should be submitted with the application to help inform the selection committee about the plan of study.
+Descriptions of courses or workshops should be submitted with the application to help inform the scholarship committee about the plan of study.